trustwallet/developer/develop-for-trust/browser-extension/evm.md

 ![BscScan - Trust Wallet Token](/media/bsc-twt.png)

 For TWT the deployed address is `0x4B0F1812e5Df2A09796481Ff14017e6005508003`, time to get the ABI.
 The [Application Binary Interface (ABI)](https://docs.soliditylang.org/en/latest/abi-spec.html) of a smart contract **gives a contract the ability to communicate and interact with external applications and other smart contracts.** This will allow ethers to construct the request object and call the required methods successfully.
-To access the ABI through BscScan go to "Contract" → "Code"  and scroll down until the "Contract ABI" section****.**** Then copy-paste it into a JSON file.
+To access the ABI through BscScan go to "Contract" → "Code"  and scroll down until the "Contract ABI" section".
+Then copy-paste it into a JSON file.
 For this example, we will create a file `twtABI.json` and paste the ABI there.

 ![BscScan - Trust Wallet Token ABI](/media/bsc-abi.gif)